• Skip to primary navigation

 For the creme patisserie you will need:

-• Egg yolks – you may like to try making these coconut jam tarts with the egg whites.
+• Egg yolks - you can use the egg white to make these coconut jam tarts.

 • Sugar - granulated is fine, or you could use castor sugar.